 But relic-ness is not everything.

-Here is a coin the necromancer can wear to provide
+Here is a coin the necromancer can wear to provide protection from the heretics that clamor for MS70 eagles with doubled beaks and bent feathers! |

 I like die varieties from the early mint; and particularly, I like late die-state coins where the cracks and cuds reveal a die coming apart with use.
 Such coins speak to the economy of the times.
 They also capture a moment in time when a decision was made to keep the screw press going.